 range for the desired properties and consistent throughout

-5. Inspection and Testing: Precision forging requires careful
+the process. - Inspection and Testing: Precision forging requires careful

 inspection and testing of the final product to ensure it meets